RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 - Millions of vulnerable widows and orphans live in fear of being chased away from their rightful homes by more powerful neighbours.

-n the Book of Micah (found in the Old Testament) it states:
+The Book of Micah (found in the Old Testament) states:

 'The LORD has shown you, O mortal, what is good.

 And what does the Lord require of you?